SLR Full Form-Statutory Liquidity Ratio

 Introduction

-The Statutory Liquidity Ratio (SLR) is a crucial monetary policy tool used by the Reserve Bank of India (RBI) to regulate credit growth, ensure financial stability, and manage liquidity in the banking system.
-SLR represents the minimum percentage of a commercial bank’s net demand and time liabilities (NDTL) that must be maintained in the form of liquid assets such as cash, gold, or approved government securities before offering credit to customers.
+The Statutory Liquidity Ratio (SLR) is a key monetary policy tool used by the Reserve Bank of India (RBI) to regulate credit growth, ensure financial stability, and manage liquidity in the banking system.
+SLR mandates that commercial banks maintain a minimum percentage of their net demand and time liabilities (NDTL) in liquid assets like cash, gold, or approved government securities before extending credit.

-This article explores the definition, objectives, importance, and impact of SLR on the economy and banking sector, as well as its role in monetary policy implementation.
+This article explores the definition, objectives, importance, and impact of SLR on the economy and banking sector, as well as its role in monetary policy.

 What is the Statutory Liquidity Ratio (SLR)?

-SLR is the mandatory reserve requirement set by the RBI for all commercial banks in India.
-It is expressed as a percentage of a bank’s total deposits and must be maintained in liquid assets like:
+SLR is a mandatory reserve requirement set by the RBI for commercial banks, expressed as a percentage of total deposits.
+Banks must hold these reserves in:

 Objectives of SLR